about the festival

 OUR FESTIVAL EXPERIENCE

-Launching in September 2026, LFIFF will offer three dynamic days of screenings, panels, workshops, and cultural events.
+Launching in 2026, LFIFF will offer two dynamic days of screenings, panels, workshops, and cultural events.
 Attendees can expect a vibrant mix of international short films, industry conversations, community happenings, and unforgettable creative moments, all hosted at premier venues in the Hudson Valley.

 OUR COMMITMENT TO EMERGING TALENT